 The thing about my disabilities, my love – and the same with yours – is that they are not well understood and they carry stigma with them.
 The positive sides of our disabilities are not well known.
-We are thought to be broken people, needing of fixing – you, with supplements and therapy; me with hearing aids and medication.
+We are thought to be broken people, needing of fixing – you, with supplements and therapy; me with hearing aids.

 But I don’t think we are broken.